Conditional probability tensor decompositions for multivariate categorical response regression: Introduction

 To fit \eqref{ProbTensor}, there are numerous approaches one could consider.
 At one extreme, each response could be modeled separately using, say, multinomial logistic regression.
 This approach is scalable to a large number of responses and high-dimensional predictors \citep{zhu2004classification,glmnet2,vincent2014sparse}, but entirely ignores the dependence between response variables.
 On the other extreme, one could define a univariate categorical response variable based on the set of all possible category combinations and methods designed for a univariate categorical response could be applied.
+This is the regression analog of modeling counts in a $M$-way contigency table as a multinomial random variable \citep[Section 1.2]{agresti1992survey}.
 For example, in applications with only binary responses, this would require treating $M$ binary response variables as a univariate categorical variable with $2^M$ categories.
 In Section \ref{sec:real}, we consider a genomic application with $M=14$ binary response variables, so this approach would lead to an unwieldy $2^M=16384$ categories.
 This approach allows for arbitrary dependence among responses, but in so doing, treats $\mbP(\mbx)$ as a vector and thus fails to exploit its special tensor structure.
 Moreover, this approach would require an enormous amount of data for model fitting.
 If even a single category combination is not observed in the training data, this approach cannot be applied directly.
 Finally, when the number of categorical responses is even moderately large, model interpretation will be difficult because the number of parameters grows exponentially with the number of responses.